ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 a metadata pair containing a single superblock entry.
 It is through the superblock that littlefs can access the rest of the filesystem.

-The superblock can always be found in blocks 0 and 1, however fetching the superblock requires knowing the block size.
-The block size can be guessed by searching the beginning of disk for the string "littlefs", although currently the filesystems relies on the user providing the correct block size.
+The superblock can always be found in blocks 0 and 1; however, fetching the superblock requires knowing the block size.
+The block size can be guessed by searching the beginning of disk for the string "littlefs", though currently, the filesystems relies on the user providing the correct block size.

 The superblock is the most valuable block in the filesystem.
 It is updated